 Employer pressure – threats are against the law

-A very common worry from people making enquiries about a possible claim for compensation following an accident at work is how making a claim will affect their job.
-This fear can be played upon, and at Direct 2 Compensation we understand that you may be placed under pressure by your employer NOT to pursue a claim for personal injury compensation.
+A very common worry for people is how making a claim will affect their job.
+This fear can be played upon, and we understand that you may be placed under pressure by your employer NOT to pursue a claim for personal injury compensation.

 Employers that are liable on grounds of negligence for accidents at work and injuries sustained in the workplace have no right whatsoever to prevent an employee from pursuing a claim for personal injury compensation.
 Indeed, threats, whether they are blatant or coercive that imply redundancy or the sack will follow if a claim is made are illegal, and any employer making such threats could face legal action on that as well as a claim.

 If you have been injured in an accident at work, it is important for you to understand your rights so that you can confidently manage your recovery and working future.
 We can help you to understand your legal position and what to do after an accident at work.
 We can help you to understand the claims process, how things like the costs of making a claim on a no win no fee basis are met and answer common questions about issues like whether claiming compensation after an accident at work can impact on your employer or colleagues.
 Below is a basic plan of action you should try to follow if you have been injured at work:

 - You should record the details of your accident within your employer’s accident book.
 Make sure you state the details and that you do not sign any record that does not match your version of the events.
 If you haven’t done this already, don’t worry, we can help you to do so.

 - Seek medical treatment.
 Most workplaces will have a designated first aid officer.
 You should see this person but also make sure that you either visit your GP or local A&E department.
 If an employer attempts to prevent you from seeking medical attention, they are in breach of the law and acting completely improperly.